Helping Members of the Community on Their Path of Recovery

 Corporate Intro

-For purposes of managing and holding real property to house consumers in our various programs, Gateway operates one subsidiary, Distinctive Housing Solutions, as a non-profit (501c3) organization.
+For purposes of managing and holding real property to house consumers in our various programs, Gateway operates one subsidiary, Distinctive Health Solutions, as a non-profit (501c3) organization.

 Let Gateway light the way to a new future!